jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 Here we can see the inner continuation captures the outer continuation `k`.

 To give `k` a valid type, we'd need to box it to ensure it always has the same size for each recursive call.
-There are problems with having users manually box these continuations however:
+This is similar to what we'd need to do in the Rust example, but there are some unique problems with requiring users manually box these continuations in Ante:

 - The continuation is added by the compiler, so it isn't clear to the user where they should add the boxing.
 - Whether boxing is required is dependent on the structure of the handler.
 We don't want to always add boxing since tail-resume is the more common case.

+We could try to get around this by marking whether a given effect must have a tail-resumptive handler or not, and requiring recursive functions using non-tail-resumptive handlers to box their continuations somehow.
+This would make effects much more cumbersome to use however, and one of Ante's goals is to be a slightly _higher_ level language than Rust.
+If effects are not simple to use then users will avoid them.

 For these reasons, the current plan is for the compiler to automatically insert boxing of closures where appropriate and infer their lifetimes via [lifetime inference](/docs/ideas/#lifetime-inference).
-Lifetime inference can be imprecise, but I think this could be a good use case of it.
+Lifetime inference is a very interesting topic to me - it was one of Ante's original goals to experiment with it.
+When it works well it can be great since it can stack-allocate potentially even to prior stack frames.
+The downside is that the inferred lifetimes can be imprecise.
-In the worst case where the lifetimes cannot be accurately inferred, we would still know their longest possible lifetime is that of the effect handler.[^4]
+Although, in this case, if lifetimes cannot be accurately inferred, we would still know their longest possible lifetime is that of the effect handler.[^4] This is a topic that deserves much more detail though so I'll leave it to a future blog post.
+If you're still curious, there are some papers on it reachable from the documentation link above.

 [^1]: Note that ownership & borrowing are a recent addition to Ante and the changes in this article